alejandroarmas/alejandroarmas.github.io/content/post/reproducible_experiment_environments.md

 Docker is used to build the Jupyter server environment image, which can be committed to an artifact store such as DockerHub, allowing anyone within an organization to pull it down and run it.
 This approach significantly boosts the sharing and reproducing of scientific experiments, leading to quicker feedback and improved understanding within teams.
 DVC enables one to download data artifacts, hosted on S3, and Docker Compose for mounting the file system into the running container for quick iteration.
 The use of GitHub Workflow automation streamlines this process.

+## Next Steps

 The next part of this blog post concerns itself with data governance.
 That is setting up identities and authentication, in order to allow certain users the priveledge of working with the data.

-Go ahead and check out Part 2 where I explain how I set up [Identity Access Management (IAM) on AWS using Terraform](/post/iam_management/).
+Go ahead and check out Part 2 where I explain how I integrate [Identity Access Management (IAM) on AWS using Terraform](/post/iam_management/) with this experimentation solution.